addod19/Restaurant-Page/README.md

 # Restaurant Page

-> Building a Restaurant page using vanilla Javascript.
+> Building a Restaurant page using vanilla Javascript.This project is part of a series of projects to be completed by students of microverse.org.
+Javascript es6 classes, es6 modules and webpack